-📍 Location: Dhangar Waterfall, Badlapur, Maharashtra
+Dhangar Waterfall, Badlapur, Maharashtra

-Tucked away in the serene hills of Badlapur, Dhangar Waterfall is a hidden gem, especially popular during the monsoon.
+Tucked away in the serene hills of Badlapur, Dhangar Waterfall is a hidden gem, Badlapur Waterfall that especially popular during the monsoon.
 Surrounded by dense forest and lush greenery, it offers a peaceful escape for trekkers, bikers, and nature lovers.
 With its easy accessibility and untouched beauty, Dhangar is a perfect one-day nature retreat near Mumbai.

-📍 Open Dhangar Waterfall in Google Maps
+Google Map Dhangar Waterfall Location - Dhangar Waterfall in Google Maps

-🛣️ How to Reach Dhangar Waterfall, Badlapur
+How to Reach Dhangar Waterfall, Badlapur

 🚆 By Train: